jcurlier/azuresnoop/README.md

-# azuresnoop
+# Azure Snoop

-web application that displays information when running on Azure
+Web application that displays information when running on Azure